Medicare provider number legislation

 The Registrar Fact Sheet explains the Medicare provider number application process for GP Registrars who are participating on the AGPT Program.

-Time reductions are significantly greater for doctors who choose to live and work in more remote areas.
-See the Australian Standard Geographical Classification – Remoteness Area (ASGC-RA) table below:
+Time reductions apply to doctors who choose to live and work in regional and remote areas, and are scaled as per the Australian Standard Geographical Classification – Remoteness Area (ASGC-RA) table below:

 ASGC-RA (2006) Classification